 - Be registered as a pet therapy team with Pet Partners or Alliance of Therapy Dogs before applying

 “Leash-less” volunteer opportunities

-You don’t have to have a dog to become involved with Paws.
-As a “leash-less” volunteer, you play a vital role in assisting therapy dog teams during their visits, helping to ensure safety and acting as a liaison with program participants and facility staff members.
+As a “leash-less” volunteer, you will play a vital role in assisting pet therapy dog teams during their visits, ensuring safety for all.
+This role also serves as a liaison with program participants and facility team members.

 To volunteer for Paws on a Mission, you will need to meet Mission Hospital’s volunteer requirements.